hongtaoh/32vis/workflow/README.md

 Later on, I merged the two author datasets.
 After merging, I compared this merged dataset witht DBLP data from Vispubdata.
 I found that four papers' authors data were incorrect in my merged data.
 I corrected my data.
 The next step is to fill in author affiliation data.
 I found that around 50 authorships miss affiliation info.
 I manually filled it.
 While doing that, I manually updated the affiliation name, country origin, affiliation type, and sometimes author names in both IEEE and OpenAlex data.
 I had to manually collect 15 authors' affiliation.

 After that, I merged the two datasets, and change affiliation type to binary types.

+MORE DETAILS OF THIS PROCEDURE CAN BE FOUND IN THE COMMENT OF `get_merged_author_df.py`.

 ### 15. Get awards info